 Early Notables of the Awtray family (pre 1700)

-More information is included under the topic Early Awtray Notables in all our PDF Extended History products and printed products wherever possible.
+Another 63 words (4 lines of text) are included under the topic Early Awtray Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Awtray family